deedeeh/mars_rover_kata/README.md

 - A plateau class with coordinates inputs `(x, y)`

-- A rover class with coordinates and direction inputs `(x, y, direction)`
+- A rover class with coordinates, direction and instructions inputs `(x, y, direction, instructions)`

-- A function `moveRoverOnMars` that manages final functionality checks and returns the output.
+- A function `moveRoversOnMars` that takes a `plateau`, `rovers` array and the required `rover` to move.
+It implements functionality checks and returns the output for the requested rover.

 - Given instructions input to rover `isValidMovement` checks if rover next movement is still in plateau range and based on that it moves or it stops.